Russell Brand: Reactions and aftermath

 Brand responded by denying any criminal wrongdoing, saying his relationships "were absolutely always consensual" while stemming from a period of time when he was "very, very promiscuous".
 He said that he had been contacted by The Sunday Times and Channel 4 prior to the story's publication and that their reporting contained "a litany" of "astonishing, rather baroque attacks" and "some very serious allegations that I absolutely refute".

 On 16 September 2023, Brand performed at Troubadour Wembley Park Theatre in London.
-Brand told the audience, "I really appreciate your support.
+Brand told the audience: "I really appreciate your support.
 I love you.
-There are obviously some things I absolutely cannot talk about – and I appreciate that you will understand."
+There are obviously some things I absolutely cannot talk about – and I appreciate that you will understand".
 On 18 September 2023, all remaining dates on the tour were postponed.
 Brand was also dropped by his agent Tavistock Wood amid the accusations.
 Wood released a statement, writing in part: "Russell Brand categorically and vehemently denied the allegation made in 2020, but we now believe we were horribly misled by him."

-YouTube said on 19 September that it had suspended Brand's ability to make money from his account; a spokesperson said, "This decision applies to all channels that may be owned or operated by Russell Brand."
+YouTube said on 19 September that it had suspended Brand's ability to make money from his account; a spokesperson said: "This decision applies to all channels that may be owned or operated by Russell Brand."
 The director general of the BBC, Tim Davie, announced an internal review of complaints against Brand during his time working for the organisation.
 The BBC had already removed some material featuring Brand from its archive.
 The CEO of the media platform Rumble, Chris Pavlovski, on 21 September, instead said the company would not "join a cancel culture mob".
 Pavlovski rejected a House of Commons Media Committee request to join YouTube in removing the monetisation from Brand's channels "based solely on these media accusations"; he also stated that the parliament's request was "extremely disturbing".

 Television presenter Vanessa Feltz released a clip of her appearance on Brand's TV show in 2006, where he asked if he could "have it off" with her or her daughters, which left her "deeply offended".
 Lorraine Kelly said she felt uncomfortable during an appearance on The Graham Norton Show after Brand touched her thigh and called her a "slut" in 2007.

-On 21 September 2023, a woman accused Brand of exposing himself to her at the BBC's Los Angeles office in 2008, and then laughing about it minutes later on his BBC Radio 2 show.
+On 21 September 2023, a woman accused Brand of exposing himself to her at the BBC's Los Angeles office in 2008, and then laughing about it minutes later on his Radio 2 show.